Featured This Month: Catherine’s English Garden

 One of our personal favourites is this magnificent regal Iris which returns year after year, providing a striking tint for the garden of deep purple shades and a bright egg yolk yellow.

 “They’ve given me such joy throughout April and they’re still going strong.
 They are situated on the sunny side of our garden where everything’s started to grow like crazy”

 Catherine’s accessories are also very sentimental as she has inherited various pieces, such as her father’s roller, to keep his memory alive.
 This beautiful antique piece, has its own section, next to the beautiful ivy in her garden and makes quite the rustic addition!
 In her garden, you will also find her father’s watering can, her beautiful metal bench and our grey & buff rattan baskets of course!

-For a fresh look this spring, Catherine has decided to re-furbish her fence.
-Inspired by the gorgeous fence of @fionaandroger, she has traded in the traditional mahogany fence for a more on-trend colour.
-She has chosen “Pigeon, Exterior Eggshell no.25” by Farrow & Ball, which gives the fence a modern, fresh look and enhances the colours of her flowers and foliage.
+Last year, for a fresh look, Catherine decided to re-furbish her fence.
+Inspired by the gorgeous fence of @fionaandroger, she traded in the traditional mahogany fence for a more on-trend colour.
+Catherine chose “Pigeon, Exterior Eggshell no.25” by Farrow & Ball, which gives the fence a modern, fresh look and enhances the colours of her flowers and foliage.
 Look how beautiful her clematis helsingborg looks against the colour of the fence.
 We love the contrast of the fresh, translucent green with the little pops of deep purple against that soft, muted shade.
 All the colours combined make the perfect blend for elegance and a garden to be proud of.